alexkantas/Crete_Guide/README.md

 - If you want to go to previous menu tap the page's title
 - If you have problem with touchslider use the buttons at the bottom of the page

-Checked for proper running on :
-* Windows phone device ( with phonegap)
-* FirefoxOS simulator (manifest.webapp is for FirefoxOS apps)
-* Desktop Browsers